Nearly 1 in 3 U.S. Teens Have Pre-Diabetes. Food May Be a Key Factor.

 I mean, I think that food being medicine has been around for a long time.

-And then I think that there was a shift in the early 1900s to allopathic medicine, and we kind of moved away from nutrition being part of the conversation.
+And then I think that there was a shift in the early 1900s to allopathic medicine and we kind of moved away from nutrition being part of the conversation.

-And that the mitochondria in our cells and the carburetors of our cells need these certain nutrients to really fire correctly.
+But there's so much evidence emerging or re-emerging that what we feed ourselves really matters and that the mitochondria in our cells and the carburetors of our cells need these certain nutrients to really fire correctly.

-And you can't just look at the top fats, carbs, protein, and it can be processed or not processed, and it's all the same, because there's all of these micronutrients and nutrient density that we're learning more about and the microbiology in our gut and how these are all interconnected.
+And you can't just look at the top fats, carbs, protein, and it can be processed or not processed and it's all the same because there's all of these micronutrients and nutrient density that we're learning more about and the microbiology in our gut and how these are all interconnected.

-And I'll tell you that my husband ha came from a village that didn't have a road to the outside world till 1991, and there was no diabetes and there was no cancer.
+And I'll tell you that my husband came from a village that didn't have a road to the outside world until 1991.

-And now there's tons of cancer and tons of diabetes and all the women still wear skirts and you can see I was at a funeral recently and you could look at all of the ankles and see the black spots from the um prediabetes and diabetes and the necrosis that's happening from that, and I my husband was really taken back by it, but you look at the stores there, it's very out far out, and it's mostly 100% processed foods.
+And now there's tons of cancer and tons of diabetes and all the women still wear skirts and you can see, I was at a funeral recently and you could look at all of the ankles and see the black spots from the pre-diabetes and diabetes and the necrosis that's happening from that.

 And when my husband was a kid, everybody grew their own corn and they ate corn, lard, fish, turtle eggs.